fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     The preceding code generates the following output:
 ![](./images/B16062_03_30.jpg)

-Figure 3.30: Actual scores and predictions of the linear regression model
+model

 From the preceding table, we can see how the actual and predicted score